Deutsche Bank Aktiengesellschaft Analysts Give Sixt (ETR:SIX2) a €135.00 Price Target

-Deutsche Bank Aktiengesellschaft set a €135.00 ($158.82) price target on Sixt (ETR:SIX2) in a research note issued to investors on Wednesday morning, Borsen Zeitung reports.
+Deutsche Bank Aktiengesellschaft set a €135.00 ($158.82) price target on Sixt (ETR:SIX2) in a report issued on Tuesday morning, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

-A number of other equities research analysts have also commented on the company.
-Jefferies Financial Group set a €110.00 ($129.41) price target on Sixt and gave the stock a neutral rating in a research report on Monday, March 8th.
-Hauck & Aufhaeuser set a €120.00 ($141.18) price target on Sixt and gave the stock a buy rating in a research report on Friday, April 16th.
-Oddo Bhf set a €118.00 ($138.82) price target on Sixt and gave the stock a buy rating in a research report on Wednesday, January 13th.
-DZ Bank reaffirmed a buy rating on shares of Sixt in a research report on Wednesday, March 3rd.
-Finally, Warburg Research set a €115.00 ($135.29) target price on Sixt and gave the company a buy rating in a research report on Tuesday, March 2nd.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and nine have assigned a buy rating to the company.
-Sixt has a consensus rating of Buy and a consensus target price of €111.00 ($130.59).
+SIX2 has been the topic of several other reports.
+Warburg Research set a €115.00 ($135.29) target price on Sixt and gave the company a buy rating in a report on Tuesday, March 2nd.
+Hauck & Aufhaeuser set a €130.00 ($152.94) price objective on shares of Sixt and gave the stock a buy rating in a research report on Thursday, April 22nd.
+Oddo Bhf set a €118.00 ($138.82) target price on shares of Sixt and gave the company a buy rating in a report on Wednesday, January 13th.
+Hauck & Aufhã?User set a €120.00 ($141.18) price objective on Sixt and gave the stock a buy rating in a research report on Wednesday, March 3rd.
+Finally, Baader Bank set a €100.00 ($117.65) price target on Sixt and gave the company a sell rating in a research note on Monday.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and nine have given a buy rating to the company.
+The company has a consensus rating of Buy and a consensus price target of €112.50 ($132.35).

 Sixt SE, through its subsidiaries, provides mobility services for private and business customers in Germany and internationally.
 The company engages in rental of various utility vehicles; and the provision of international holiday vehicle rental, car sharing, transfer, and car subscription services.
 The company was founded in 1912 and is headquartered in Pullach, Germany.